PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 });
 ```

-The `cy.window()` command accesses the global `window` object and sets a `favoriteItems` item in localStorage with the `items` array.
+The `cy.window()` command accesses the global `window` object and sets a `favoriteItems` item in `localStorage` with the `items` array.
 Following that, `cy.intercept()` stubs the network request to the OpenWeatherMap API, using a fixture file "melbourne.json" for the mock response.
 The `cy.visit()` command navigates to the application on "http://localhost:3000/".
 Once on the page, the test checks for one city item in the favorite cities list, verifies the presence of a city item for Melbourne, and confirms it displays a temperature of "20°C".

-In other words, we set up one item in localStorage so when the page loads it can read the localStorage and make request to remote server just like what we do in `onItemClick`.
+In other words, we set up one item in `localStorage` so when the page loads it can read the `localStorage` and make request to remote server just like what we do in `onItemClick`.

-We'll need a function to fetch data, in `useFetchCityWeather` there is a `fetchCityWeather` function, but it does two things - fetch data and setCities, so we will need to extract a function that only fetch data (which align with the single responsibility principle).
+We'll need to extract a data fetching function within `useFetchCityWeather`.
+Currently, the `fetchCityWeather` function is handling two tasks - fetching data and updating the `cities` state.
+To adhere to the Single Responsibility Principle, we should create a new function solely for fetching data, leaving `fetchCityWeather` to handle updating the state.

 ```tsx
 export const fetchCityWeatherData = async (item: SearchResultItemType) => {